 New models - Porsche - Cayenne - GT

-Riding 17mm lower in its most focused suspension setting than the $73,800-less-expensive Cayenne Turbo Coupe, the GT has undergone some significant chassis recalibration – both hardware and software – to make the most of its increased engine outputs.
+Riding 17mm lower (in its most focused suspension setting) than the Cayenne Turbo Coupe, the GT has undergone some significant chassis recalibration and features increased engine outputs.

 More than just a boost increase, the uprated V8 has a different crankshaft, con-rods, pistons, timing chain drive and vibration dampers to the Cayenne Turbo as well as modifications to the turbos fuel injection, air intake and intercooler.